pc23pankaj/iOS_SeniorSoftwareInterviewQuestion/Protocol & Optional Protocol.md

 In Swift, **protocols** define a blueprint of methods or properties, and conforming types **must implement** all required parts.
 But sometimes, you want to make **some protocol methods optional** — that’s called an **optional protocol**.

+## What is a Delegate?
+A delegate is an instance (usually a view controller or manager) that conforms to a protocol and is assigned to handle events or send back data from another class.
 ---

 ## ✅ What Is an Optional Protocol?